Zach Parker takes British title with controversial split over Darryll Williams

 The Frank Warren fighter, who briefly retired recently, seemingly made the most of an injury suffered by Zach Parker.

 A left shoulder problem clearly hampered Parker for the duration.
 Williams took the majority of rounds on the WBN card until a final three-round comeback.

-Parker boxed brilliantly for the last few sessions, to somehow take the verdict away from Williams along with the Lord Lonsdale Belt
+For the last few sessions, Parker boxed brilliantly to somehow take the verdict away from Williams along with the Lord Lonsdale Belt.

 Judges carded a split decision 117-112 and 115-114 in favor of Parker.
 A third had it 115-113 to a deserving Williams.

 Former world champions Paul Butler and Viktor Postol made the most of their appearances on the bill.
-Firstly, ‘The Babyfaced Assassin’ was acting as the reserve for Ryan Burnett v Nonito Donaire and once again proved his class.
+Firstly, ‘The Babyfaced Assassin’ acted as the reserve for Ryan Burnett v Nonito Donaire and once again proved his class.

 The experienced Yoan Boyeaux was dispatched soundly via a wide decision as Butler improved to 27-2.